Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 - Token creators to add mutable data at the time of token creation.
 - Wallets to discover mutable data associated with a token.

+In this specification, [IPFS](https://ipfs.io) is called out for off-chain data storage.
+It should be understood that the intention is to for developers implementing this specification to upload that data to the Filecoin blockchain, and thereby make the data permanently available over IPFS.
+The easiest service to do this is [web3.storage](https://web3.storage).

 ## 2. Protocol Overview

 There are four parts to _encoding a pointer_ to mutable data and attaching it to the Genesis transaction, when creating a new SLP token: